jayfid/restaurant-challenge/README.md

 }
 ```

+### Possible schema extensions
+Embed a list of "inspection events" in each restaurant document.
+Could be helpful in charting patterns in grade changes.

 ## Limitations
 During import, records are checked against their CAMIS id to spot duplicates.
-This search time would increase as the number of records increase and de-duplication/disambiguation would be addressed.
+This search time would increase as the number of records increase and de-duplication/disambiguation would be addressed in a much more distributed, failure tolerant manner.
+Right now this is done in memory to speed things up.

+The ETL import requires that a file stream and db connection remain open for it to continue.
+This was done for time's sake and the coupling would be removed.

-The style of the app is as bare-bones as possible so time is spent focusing on coding.
+The _aesthetics_ of the app are as bare-bones as possible so time is spent focusing on coding.

-Geo-location could be achieved and used for lookups in the future, but this was bypassed to remove our dependencies on external APIs
+_Geo-location_ could be achieved and used for lookups in the future, but this was bypassed to remove our dependencies on external APIs

+_Hard-coded values_ in frontend js

+_Proper validation_ would have been a rabbit hole in various parts of this

+_Criteria_ for "best" restaurants is somewhat ambiguous

+_Verbose error messages_.
+Given more time, it would have made sense improve the fail states of the app.

+_Paging_ api results was not included.